Chemotherapy for children's cancers

 Intravenous chemotherapy is the most common way of giving chemotherapy.
 It may be given into a vein either through a central line, implantable port or PICC line.
 These are all tubes that are inserted into a vein and can stay in place for some months or, in some cases, years.
 They can be used for taking blood as well as giving treatment and other medicines.
-This means that your child won’t need to have a needle inserted each time.
+These devices avoid repeated cannula insertions in children when treatment it needed.

 Usually the doctors will suggest which type of line your child should have, although you may be offered a choice.
 The chemotherapy drugs are usually diluted into a bag of liquid such as salt water (saline) and given as a drip (infusion) through the line.

 Sometimes, treatment is given through a thin tube, which is inserted into a vein and then taped firmly to your child’s arm.
 This is called a cannula.
 A cannula only stays in place for a few days.